Clockwork-Critter/Critter-Corner/content/worldbeast-pages/orgin-and-rules.md

 +++
-title = 'Cosmology, Mythology, and Rules' date = 2024-04-25T05:23:16-04:00
+title = 'Cosmology, Mythology, and Axioms' date = 2024-04-25T05:23:16-04:00
 description = 'Explains the workings of the Worldbeast magic and divinity systems as well as some narrative rules' weight = 2